Niix-Dan/CoordsObfuscator/README.md

 ### Features
 - Obfuscates coordinates during player teleportation.
 - Protects coordinates during wither spawns, end portal openings, and ender dragon kills.
-- Only obfuscate coordinates for teleport distances greater than 100 blocks.
+- Only obfuscates coordinates for teleport distances greater than 100 blocks.

+### Dependencies
+- This plugin requires [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/) to function correctly.
+Make sure to download and install ProtocolLib on your server.

 ### Usage
 1. Download the latest version of CoordsObfuscator from the [Releases](https://github.com/Niix-Dan/CoordsObfuscator/releases) page.
 2. Place the downloaded `CoordsObfuscator.jar` file in your Minecraft server's `plugins` directory.
+3. Download and place the latest version of `ProtocolLib.jar` in your `plugins` directory.
-3. Start your server to generate the default configuration files.
+4. Start your server to generate the default configuration files.
-4. Edit the configuration files to customize the plugin to your liking.
+5. Edit the configuration files to customize the plugin to your liking.
-5. Restart your server to apply the changes.
+6. Restart your server to apply the changes.

 ---